seattle-imtech/seattle-vr/code-of-conduct.md

 This harassment policy applies to all meetup attendees, demoers, volunteers, and organizers and all are expected to comply immediately if asked to stop any harassing behavior.

-If a participant engages in harassing behavior, the meetup organisers may take action they deem appropriate, including warning the offender or expulsion from the meetup without refund.
+If a participant engages in harassing behavior, the meetup organizers may take action they deem appropriate, including warning the offender or expulsion from the meetup without refund.
+All attendees agree to comply to this decision without incident or debate.

 If you are being harassed, notice someone being harassed, or have any other concerns, please contact an organizer or volunteer immediately.
 Seattle VR organizers can be identified by red name tags.